Map of Oklahoma City

-From Bloods to Crips to Hoovers to the numerous hoods of the OKC, view an inside look inside the streets of Oklahoma City’s East Side and sections of the North Side and South Side, old hoods that are no more, and much more.
+From Bloods to Crips to Hoovers to the numerous hoods of the OKC, view an inside look inside the streets of Oklahoma City’s East Side and sections of the North Side and South Side, and much more.

 Oklahoma City Gangs Map Key: Red = Bloods | Blue = Crips | Purple = Old Hoods Demolished | Black = Unknown/Unaffiliated

 The Above Map Was Not Created by KultureVulturez.com, and Takes No Credit.
 Leave A Comment if Something is Wrong.

 In Oklahoma City, where there are Oklahoma hoods across the city, the East Side is the largest and the heart of the Oklahoma ghetto.
 With affiliations of Bloods, Crips, and Hoover gangs, the East Side is made up of hoods like Pitts Park, Prince Hall, Creston Hills, Park Estates, and much more.

 The North Side of the Oklahoma ghetto has hoods like the North Highland, Western Village, and Chisolm Creek, being much smaller as the main hood areas are centered around Western Avenue.
 The West Side is mostly apartment complexes, from 23rd to Melrose Lane, west of N. Meridan, and Lyrewood, located in Northwest Oklahoma City.

 The South Side is viewed as the city’s Mexican and Hispanic community.
 There is another section of the South Side, Southeast around SE 44th in the Oakcliff and Hartsdel neighborhoods, along with Del City and Midwest City hoods, like Murder One and Panic Zone nearby.